 What to do in Ho Chi Minh?
 Or Saigon, as the place is popularly known?
 Well, being the biggest and the most popular city in South Vietnam, Saigon could be your last or the first city for most of us traveling to Vietnam.
 Mine was first, and it was a mixed bag of experiences in this city.
 I got introduced to Vietnam in little pieces of everything.
 I checked on things to do in Ho Chi Minh on Tripadvisor.
 And I was surprised at the list of top places to visit in Ho Chi Minh city.
 Because there are so many interesting Places In Ho Chi Minh!

 There is a whole list of things to do in Ho Chi Minh city, depending on your time and interests.
-Ho Chi Minh’s attractions
+You can either spend a day or two or end up for weeks checking out Ho Chi Minh’s attractions.

 Here are some interesting places in Ho Chi Minh